Windower/docs/_pages/linux.md

 ***Basic Requirements***

 In general, the following requirements apply for compatibility with minimal workarounds:
-* Wine Staging 8.5 or newer (or equivalent)
+* runner based on Wine 10 or newer, or preferably a gaming optimized one like Proton.
-* dotnet462, gdiplus, corefonts installed via winetricks
+* dotnet48, gdiplus, corefonts installed via winetricks
-* DirectX 8 compatibilty layer or shim such as D8VK or dgVoodoo2
+* DirectX 8 compatibilty layer, preferably DXVK

 > **Note:** The suggested Lutris installation method meets these requirements, but you can certainly install without Lutris as well.
 {: .notice--info}